Is there a secular decline in disruptive patents? Correcting for measurement bias: Discussion

-Our analysis suggests, in general, caution against overt government policy interventions, research policy changes, or substantive industry and firm reorganizations that seek to improve or disrupt the innovation status-quo.
-If it was accurate that breakthroughs in science and technology have substantially decreased over time, the current organization of the entire science and technology innovation process could be called into question and should be reevaluated.
-In particular, reforms that seek to improve the creation of disruptive innovation or restart innovation within R\&D centers and research labs—e.g., in government agencies, universities and firms—would become paramount.
+We suggest that our analysis is important for the research community that may work with biased data or overlook measurement issues---either via the CD index or other related measures.
+Our analysis highlights, in particular, the dangers of truncation bias from backward citations and exclusion bias from citations to patent applications.
+Our analysis suggests, perhaps more importantly, caution against overt policy interventions, regulatory changes, or substantive industry and firm reorganizations that seek to improve or disrupt the innovation status-quo based upon the \cite{park2023papers} results.
+If it was accurate that breakthroughs in patented scientific knowledge have substantially decreased over time, then the current organization of the entire technology innovation process should be reevaluated.
+In particular, reforms that seek to increase disruptive innovation or restart innovation within R\&D centers and research labs---e.g., in government agencies, universities and firms---would be deemed necessary and paramount.
+But changes to the current science and innovation process without a solid understanding of the facts in evidence is wrongheaded and might have unintended consequences.

-But our results suggest---at least in the patent data---that the so-called recent slump in disruptive innovation is illusory.
-An unbiased CD index is instead markedly stable over the past several decades, and highly disruptive patents have increased overall--especially in IT and Pharma.
-Thus, an interesting question for future research could investigate why these industries have seen \textit{increases} in disruptive innovation, relative to others.
-Given our findings, we should finally emphasize that premature changes in the current innovation processes of science and technology might bring with them unintended consequences.

-\section{Credit Authorship Contribution Statement}
+\section{CRediT authorship contribution statement}

 Jeffrey T. Macher: Conceptualization, Writing – original draft, Writing – review \& editing.
 Christian Rutzer: Calculation, Conceptualization, Investigation, Visualization, Writing – original draft, Writing – review \& editing.
 Rolf Weder: Conceptualization, Writing – original draft, Writing – review \& editing.